Biographies of Board of Directors

 Ruth Donlin, MS, is a Board Member of ASAT and Fundraising Lead.
 She is a consultant in private practice based in New York, and has provided consultation to schools, agencies, and home programs for children and adults on the autism spectrum for 19 years.
 She has completed the course requirements for a PhD in Clinical Psychology at Pacifica Graduate Institute and is completing her dissertation.
 She presents on a variety of topics such as managing challenging behaviors, using visual supports, team dynamics, and social skill development at conferences regionally, nationally, and internationally.
 Ruth is Past-President of the Autism Special Interest Group (SIG) of the Association of Behavior Analysis International.

 Elizabeth Gibson Dyer, MA, CCC-SLP, has been a member of the ASAT Board of Directors since 2006.
+She is ASAT's treasurer.
 She and her husband are the parents of three daughters, the middle of whom has Down syndrome.
 As a licensed and certified speech-language pathologist, she is dedicated to science-based interventions.
 Having been in practice since 1994, she is the owner of a business providing speech-language pathology and occupational therapy services in Maine.
 Her areas of primary interest include Down syndrome, autism and dual diagnosis, as well as intellectual disabilities.
 Betsy is also in her third year as a special education director in Maine and will be completing the certification requirements for superintendent of schools in June 2013.
 In her spare time she enjoys spending time with family, sailing on the ocean, skiing, traveling and reading.